 If you are uncertain about whether a medication is blood thinning or not, just ask us. 👍

-We also suggest that you avoid strenuous exercise for 2 days after the treatment.
+We also suggest that you avoid strenuous exercise for two days after the treatment.
 Why?
 This is to reduce the chance that the filler shifts away from its intended area.

 You should also try to avoid any firm pressure on the lips for at least a week.

 Additionally, we recommend that you don’t smoke or drink using a straw during the 24 hours after the treatment.
-The reason is that this causes your lips to curve, which potentially can make the filler move out of position.
+The reason is that this causes your lips to bend, which can potentially make the filler move out of position.

-If possible, try to be be careful with sun exposure and heat (e.g. sauna and hot showers) for 2 days after the treatment.
+If possible, try to be careful with sun exposure and heat (e.g. sauna and hot showers) for two days after the treatment.
 High heat can expand blood vessels and therefore potentially increase bruising.

-And lastly, while your lip is still numb from the numbing cream, you may want to wait drinking very hot beverages in order to not burn yourself without noticing. 😄
+And lastly, while your lip is still numb from the numbing cream, you may want to wait with drinking very hot beverages, in order to not burn yourself without noticing. 😄

 You find more information about aftercare here.

-Should you intead use a collagen stimulating filler (polylactic acid), this will in most cases last from 1-3 years.
+Should you instead use a collagen stimulating filler (polylactic acid), this will in most cases last from 1-3 years.

 And should you get filler based on fat, this will normally also last from 1-3 years.

-At TreatMyWrinkles Bournemouth, we use predominantly Restylane and Teoxane hyaluronic acid fillers, and these normally last for about 6 months.
+At TreatMyWrinkles Bournemouth, we use predominantly hyaluronic acid fillers, and these normally last for about 6 months.

-What Are The The Most Commonly Used Lip Fillers?
+What Are The Most Commonly Used Lip Fillers?

 The following are the most commonly administered lip filler brands:

 Some of these fillers also contain a local anesthetic called lidocaine.
-This is helpful for those who are pain-sensitive as it makes the lips les sensitive and reduces discomfort after the treatment.
+This is helpful for those who are pain-sensitive, as it makes the lips less sensitive and reduces discomfort after the treatment.